Are you ready to launch a new program or make some changes to existing program designs?

 Every nonprofit I know that has incredible program designs also has a dream…the dream that one day, the program will be capable of supporting itself.
 Program designs that are heavily dependent on grants tend to have warped life cycles.

 Let’s put this into perspective…

-If you sow tomato plant seeds in your garden, make sure they are planted in nutrient-rich soil, water them regularly, and ensure they have plenty of sunlight, you can expect to see small sprouts grow into nice sized plants this season.
+If you sow tomato plant seeds in your garden, make sure they are planted in nutrient-rich soil, water them regularly, and ensure they have plenty of sunlight, you can expect to see small sprouts grow into nice sized plants.
 In fact, you expect those plants to produce fruit by the end of summer.
 If you have an especially green thumb, you might even win the blue ribbon at the local fair for your amazing tomatoes!

 A practical gardener does not plan for their seed to produce tomatoes in one day or for it to shrink and grow in height randomly each week.
 The healthiest plants follow the order of nature.
 They start small and grow bigger based on the environment and support they receive.
 We expect the survival of the fittest.

-Perhaps those of us in the nonprofit world should take a lesson from nature as we grow our programs.
+Perhaps those of us in the nonprofit world should take a lesson from nature as we develop our program designs.
 We tend to dream big and expect fruit immediately.
 Grants often create the illusion that we can bypass all the nurturing and weeding and watering and jump straight into the final harvest.
 Nonprofits with the good fortune of receiving a grant to fund 100% of their program during its implementation stage tend to struggle the most when they are forced to prune back during the following years.
 The reality is that grant funds are not, and will not always, be readily available.

 Believe me; I’ve been there…

 When a program is fully funded by grants, nonprofits are often restricted from, or hesitate to charge a service fee.
 The community gets conditioned to expect programming at no cost.